-- Promoting social value through business activities and applying financial capital, building trust through effective stakeholder engagement and delivering value through social investment Apollo Tyres built the stocks of human and social and relationship capital. - Promoting ethical behaviour and respect for human rights also had a positive impact on those capitals, as did its contributions to the communities in which the company operates. - Apollo Tyres work to empower community to address issues like environment, health and livelihood generation boosted natural capital, social and relationship capital. - Spent ₹213.83 MN in FY2019 on social investment programmes to uplift communities in which Apollo Tyres operates. - Continue efforts to build trust and accountability through effective stakeholder engagement - The Company invested in Health programme for the trucking community, Solid Waste Management and Sanitation, Community Development (Livelihood for women and farmers) and Environment Conservation- Biodiversity & Climate Change
+- · Promoting social value through business activities and applying financial capital, building trust through effective stakeholder engagement and delivering value through social investment Apollo Tyres built the stocks of human and social and relationship capital. - Promoting ethical behaviour and respect for human rights also had a positive impact on those capitals, as did its contributions to the communities in which the company operates. - Apollo Tyres work to empower community to address issues like environment, health and livelihood generation boosted natural capital, social and relationship capital. - Spent ₹213.83 MN in FY2019 on social investment programmes to uplift communities in which Apollo Tyres - community, Solid Waste Management and Sanitation, Community Development (Livelihood for women and farmers) and Environment Conservation-Biodiversity & Climate Change